 By investing the time to build your own locator, you can ensure that your geocoding needs are met.
 For example, a local utility company can build a locator using its collection of smart meters within a municipality, geocoding each meter to plan routes for its meter readers.

-You can create your own locator in ArcMap or ArcGIS Pro.
+You can create your own locator in ArcGIS Pro.

-If you're working in ArcGIS Pro, you can share your completed locator to your ArcGIS Enterprise portal, which will also publish a geocode service to its federated ArcGIS Server site.
+If you are working in ArcGIS Pro, you can share the custom locator to ArcGIS Enterprise portal, which will also publish a geocode service to its federated ArcGIS Server site.
 Additionally, you can publish a geocode service to a stand-alone ArcGIS Server site starting at ArcGIS Pro 2.4.

-Once the locator or geocode service are in your ArcGIS Enterprise deployment, you can use them in client applications, including Map Viewer and Web AppBuilder for ArcGIS.
+Once the locator or geocode service are in your ArcGIS Enterprise deployment, you can use them in client applications, including Map Viewer Classic and ArcGIS Web AppBuilder.

 Creating a locator